Rocketmakers LogoRocketmakers Logo

 The Situation

-Millions of people use lifestyle and health tracking platforms to manage their wellbeing, but each system typically measures only one or two variables at a time (such as exercise, diet, mood, energy level, or sleep).
+Millions of people use lifestyle and health tracking platforms to manage their wellbeing, but each system typically measures only one or perhaps two variables (such as exercise, diet, mood, energy level, or sleep).

 The Problem